 Preparation for conversion at Congregation Emanu-El includes the following activities:

-An In Depth Introduction to Judaism (formerly The Course) - The prospective convert usually begins with this course, taught by senior faculty of Temple Emanu-El.
+Introduction to Judaism - The prospective convert usually begins with this course, taught by clergy.
 It is a pathway for the adult learner who wishes to discover Jewish knowledge.
 Each session will have two parts: an initial presentation on a specific topic, followed by discussion groups.